KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: The -Process Model

 Because we don't want to be too drawn or influenced by outlier points, we don't use the observed errors $\sigma_{{\rm obs},ij}$ in the likelihood, but instead we soften them in the spirit of iteratively reweighted least squares (\citealt{irls}):

 where $Q$ is a softening parameter.
-Our results are largely insensitive to the choice of $Q$ (e.g., $1 < Q < 10$), so we choose to set $Q=5$.
-Very small values (e.g., $Q=.1$) will erase some of the abundance structure and produce poorer fits.
+Our results are largely insensitive to the choice of $Q$.
+We find that the predicted abundances of all elements change by less than 0.01 dex for Q between 1 and 10, so we choose to set $Q=5$.
+Very small Q values (e.g., $Q=.1$) will erase some of the abundance structure and produce poorer fits.

 \paragraph{9.
 Implementation and optimization} With the above assumptions in place, the likelihood function can be optimized to a set of stellar abundances.
 The model is initialized at the Mg and Fe process vector components from Equations~\ref{eq:qcc_mg_solar} and~\ref{eq:qcc_fe_solar}.
 It subsequently optimizes the process amplitudes (dubbed the $A$-step) using only Mg and Fe at fixed process vector components, and then optimizes the process vector components (dubbed the $q$-step) for all elements at fixed process amplitudes.
 The $A$-step and $q$-step are alternated, repeating 48 rounds of optimization, in the $K=2$ case, and updating the best-fit parameters when the objective function improves.
 We find few differences in the best-fit parameters when we decrease the number of iterations to 32, indicating that the model quickly finds a good solution.
 In detail the optimizations are performed with a nonlinear $\chi^2$ minimization algorithm (Gauss--Newton nonlinear least-squares) from \texttt{jaxopt}\footnote{\url{https://jaxopt.github.io/}}.